 Our firm offers a 100 percent free and confidential case evaluation.
 If you have a case and decide to pursue it with our help, we will not charge you any upfront costs or attorney fees.
 We only get paid if we help secure compensation for the damages you experienced.

 Schedule your FREE Case Review today.
 Ph: 1-800-706-3000

 Am I Eligible to Pursue Workers’ Compensation Benefits?

 Most employers in Arizona are required to purchase workers’ compensation insurance to cover workers, including part-time workers, who get hurt on the job.
 However, the workers’ compensation system does not apply to independent contractors, in-home domestic workers and small business owners.

 If you are an independent contractor, your employer may have misclassified you to avoid having to pay for benefits.
 There are several factors that our attorneys may consider to determine if you should be classified as an employee instead of an independent contractor:

 - How you are being paid?

-- Who was responsible for how the job would be completed?
+- Who controls how the job will be completed?